LinnyTheDuck/COMPX301-AutoMark/README.md

 ```
 Options are:
 -h                              view help menu

---generate     generate solutions, specify which algorithm after
+--generate <algorithm_option>   generate solutions for a specified algorithm (compression and A*)
+--hex <input_file>              generate a hex output for a plaintext input

 -s                              mark sorting algorithm (works with both external sort and polyphase)
 -c                              mark compression algorithm (works with LZ77, LZ78 and LZW)
 -r                              mark regex and search
 -a                              mark A*

 For example:
 ./automark.sh -r ../12345_12345/